 Contextually Relevant and Personalized.
 This is the new baseline standard, it seems to me.
 This means it’s designed or tailored to address a specific context, and the purposes of content users and audiences in that situation.
 This includes, is content in the right forms and formats for delivery channels and user preferences?

 Insightful and Useful.
 This is a notch higher, but a condition for what we call high-performing content.
 Since content serves two masters — users and audiences — usefulness must support both constituents.
+For B2B organizations, this is a critical and highly under-considered requirement.
 Too often the purpose and needs of content users are overlooked.
 Think of your sales and channel content, for example.

 Shared and Re-used.
 Not just your finished assets (table stakes).
 Are the important content components within the finished asset accessible and re-usable?
 Also required is the ability to re-configure and re-assemble those components.